real-logic/aeron-cookbook-code/rfq/kubernetes/readme.md

 By manually interacting with `kubectl`:

 - Find the admin container's name with `kubectl get pods -n aeron-io-sample-admin`
-- Connect to the admin container with `kubectl exec -it <POD NAME FROM ABOVE> -n aeron-io-sample-admin -- java -jar admin-uber.jar`
+- Connect to the admin container with `kubectl exec -it <POD NAME FROM ABOVE> -n aeron-io-sample-admin -- java --add-opens java.base/jdk.internal.misc=ALL-UNNAMED --add-opens java.base/java.util.zip=ALL-UNNAMED -jar admin-uber.jar`

 Using the provided scripts: